LivePersonInc/chronosjs/README/Commands.md

 ##hasFired

-Returns already fired events if they still exist in the cache (see configuring events at the top).
+Returns already fired commands if they still exist in the cache (see configuring commands at the top).

 | Parameter | Type | Description |  Defaults |
 | ---       | ---  | ---         | ---       |